July 13, 2023

 What you seek: Most nonprofits have both attractive (playing with kittens and puppies) and undesirable needs (cleaning cages).
 Growing supporters is a fundamental nonprofit activity.
 The answers will help you discover where you’ll invest time and energy.

-🎤 Leadership
+Leadership

 9. What is the average staff tenure?
-On a scale of one to ten, with ten high, rate the overall staff attitude.
+On a scale of one to ten, with ten being high, rate the overall staff attitude.

 10. Besides board service, how do board members share their expertise?

-🔥 Risks and Red Flags
+Risks and Red Flags

 11. What three possibilities pose the most significant risk to your work and survival?
-What will shut you down or cause a significant scale back?
+What will shut you down or cause a significant scaleback?

 12. Does any pending litigation exist?
 Are there concerns with authorities that license, accredit, or fund you?

-Bonus Question
+Bonus Question for CEO Candidates

-What would you change if you waved a magic wand?
+13. What would you change if you waved a magic wand?

-How to Use these CEO Interviewee Questions
+How to Use These CEO Candidate Interview Questions

 Learning the answers to these and similar questions will help determine if the position is a good fit for your skills and career growth.